-Shallow spread or continuous wall footings constructed entirely on structural fill, or entirely on competent, uniform native earth materials (Wasatch Formation conglomerate) may be proportioned utilizing a maximum net allowable bearing pressure of 3,400 pounds per square foot (psf) for dead load plus live load conditions.
-The net allowable bearing values presented above are for dead load plus live load conditions.
-The allowable bearing capacity may be increased by one-third for short-term loading (wind and seismic).
+Shallow spread or continuous wall footings constructed entirely on competent, uniform native earth materials or on a minimum of 2 feet of structural fill may be proportioned utilizing a maximum net allowable bearing pressure of 2,900 pounds per square foot (psf) for dead load plus live load conditions.
+The net allowable bearing value presented above is for dead load plus live load conditions.
 The minimum recommended footing width is 20 inches for continuous wall footings and 30 inches for isolated spread footings.